swarmlibs/logstack/README.md

 - Docker running Swarm mode
 - A Docker Swarm cluster with at least 3 nodes
+- Configure Docker daemon to expose metrics for Prometheus
 - The official [swarmlibs](https://github.com/swarmlibs/swarmlibs) stack, this provided necessary services for other stacks operate.

 ## Getting Started